Dems say Trump’s payroll tax break weakens Social Security

 It isn’t just Democrats, as the White House suggests.
 Many congressional Republicans have been cool to Trump’s payroll tax cut.

-Lawmakers are loathe to reward the Republican president for trying to change tax policy without their consent and for trying to break the longstanding tie between Social Security payroll taxes and the earned benefit that they are paying for.
+Lawmakers are loathe to reward the president for trying to change tax policy without their consent, and for trying to break the longstanding tie between Social Security payroll taxes and the earned benefit that they are paying for.

 Businesses also have misgivings, because the plan would require them to change their payroll systems and could leave them responsible for collecting deferred taxes later on.